 About the Wild Edens project

-The project's main goal is to attract the attention of the international community to climate change and the need for a global transition to clean and carbon-free energy.
+The project's main goal is to attract the attention of the international community to climate change and the need for a global transition to clean and low-carbon energy.
 The filming and broadcasting on National Geographic Channel of unique documentaries about wilderness areas with animals and plants in danger of extinction due to global climate change will be the culmination of the project.
 The locations for filming have been chosen to show the extraordinary beauty of landscapes, and at the same time to emphasize that these unique places and their inhabitants, rare species of animals, birds, the unique natural environment, forest, water bodies and plants, are in danger of extinction.
 Off the Fence, an independent production company, produced Wild Edens documentary series.
 Executive producers are Ellen Windemouth and Allison Bean.
 Producer and Director is Andrew Zikking.